Personal Immigration

 Following the hearing, the Upper Tribunal will make a decision as whether the First-tier Tribunal’s decision contained a material error of law.
 The decision may be pronounced orally or reserved.
 A written decision with reasons will follow in either case.
 You should receive a decision in writing within 28 days of the date on which your appeal is heard by the Upper Tribunal.

-What will happen if I win my appeal to the Upper Tribunal?
+What will happen if I win my immigration appeal?

 If the Upper Tribunal finds that the Immigration Judge of the First-tier Tribunal made a mistake of law then it will either: